 Head Coach – Trent Barrett

 A talented five-eighth/half-back, Trent played 295 first grade games through stints at Illawarra, St George-Illawarra, Wigan, and Cronulla.
 He represented NSW on 11 occasions and played 15 Tests for Australia and four World Cup matches.
-Prior to taking on the Sea Eagles Head Coach role for the 2016 season as part of a three-year deal, Trent worked as an Assistant Coach for the NSW Blues, and Penrith Panthers.
+On the coaching front, Trent has worked as an Assistant Coach for the NSW Blues, and Penrith Panthers.
 He has also coached Country Origin and Italy in the World Cup.
-2016 Coaching Record: 24 games, won 8, lost 16.

 Assistant Coach/Recruitment Manager – John Cartwright